 Acquiring and bringing together the data needed to do this is a significant challenge since it is often spread across multiple platforms and is prohibitively expensive.
 There are also a range of other challenges firms face when managing best execution.
 But before we go into the best execution challenges, we will first look at what best execution is.

-Best execution generally represents a set of rules and obligations that requires authorised financial services firms, such as brokers, asset managers and investment firms, to achieve the best possible result for clients when executing their orders.
+Best execution generally represents a set of rules and obligations that requires authorized financial services firms, such as brokers, asset managers, and investment firms, to achieve the best possible result for clients when executing their orders.
 Traditionally, best execution has been measured on whether the best price was achieved on a given order.
 Today, other factors including the cost, speed, likelihood, and size of execution have also become important.

-Transaction cost analysis (TCA) is an important tool for analysing the execution quality of a trade in order to assess whether best execution was achieved.
+Transaction cost analysis (TCA) is an important tool for analyzing the execution quality of a trade in order to assess whether best execution was achieved.
 It uses market pricing and reference data to enable trading and compliance teams to compare the company's executions against the wider market.

 While TCA has become a useful tool for compliance with regulations such as MiFID II and Dodd-Frank, it does not reflect all the factors involved in understanding if a trade has achieved best execution as it focuses on price alone.
-To truly understand if a trade achieved best execution, other factors need to be analysed so that a holistic picture can be created.
+To truly understand if a trade achieved best execution, other factors need to be analyzed so that a holistic picture can be created.

 An order execution policy sets out the steps that a regulated financial services firm will take to ensure that they obtain the best possible results for their clients when carrying out transactions on their behalf.

 The rules differ depending on the country the financial firm is operating in and local regulations in place.
-However, in general terms they require financial institutions that handle client orders to:
+However, in general terms, they require financial institutions that handle client orders to:

-Analyse their trading activity
+Analyze their trading activity

 Benchmark that activity against the market